 Just an empty space with some decorative sculptures.
 This space looks great for Taichi.

 And there is another function room here too.

 Well, what do you know?
 It’s another outdoor fitness station!

 Just to show off the greenery and how much land there is available.

 Once you walk further down the pathway, you’ll get to the second swimming pool area, complete with two wading pools and a proper lap pool.

 This pool area feels quieter and more private for sure.
 Perhaps also because it is near the low rise villas.

-This could be an option for those who want a landed living feel with lots of space, but yet with the security and facilities that a condo provides.
+This could be an option for those who want a landed-living feel with lots of space but also care about the security and facilities that a condo provides.